bachvtuan/Backup-To-Google-Drive/README.md

-###using :
+###using

     python backup.py path/configs/config_file.json /path/backup_file.tar.gz

+### Automatic backup

 *To automatic backup, you can put this script in crontab and decide the schedule for it.*
+Below is example

+    00 01 * * * python /my/backup/repository/path/backup.py path/your/your_config.json /path/your/backup/file >>/var/log/drive.log

+Above example to set crontab run daily on 1am:00 to backup file with path = */path/your/backup/file* by using config = *path/your/your_config.json*, you can see the result at file */var/log/drive.log*

-##Example backup mysql database
+###Example backup mysql database
 Below is script to backup mysql database to google drive by using this tool, You can look at backup_mysql.example.sh

 	BACKUP_DIR="/your/backup/folder"